BSN: First Light Curve Study of the Low Mass Contact Binary V0610 Vir: Introduction

+The maximum apparent magnitude $V_{max}$ of the system was reported as $13.31^{mag}$ in the ASAS3 catalog, $13.15^{mag}$ in the GCVS\footnote{General Catalogue of Variable Stars} catalog, $13.31^{mag}$ in the AAVSO\footnote{American Association of Variable Star Observers (AAVSO), International Variable Star Index (VSX)}, and $13.15^{mag}$ in the \cite{2015IBVS.6151....1K}[5] study.

+This work is a continuation of the BSN\footnote{\url{https://bsnp.info/}} project on eclipsing binary systems.
 The paper's structure is as follows: Section 2 explains observation and data redaction; Section 3 is about extracting minima and obtaining new ephemeris; and Section 4 is related to light curve analysis.
 The technique used to estimate the absolute parameters is described in Section 5, and the conclusion is in Section 6.